ManojKJ27/Musical-Instrument-Tuning-Assistant/README.md

 # Progress:
 - Real-time Pitch detection framework is ready (in Python and MATLAB)
   - Audio I/O
-  - Signal-to-Noise ratio estimation (Not reliable)
+  - Signal-to-Noise ratio estimation (Not reliable) (Replaced this with signal energy)
   - Pitch contour generation (and plotting, if needed)
   - Initial pitch estimate
   - Denoising the pitch contour generated
   - Histogram (/group counts) calculation
   - Extracting the resulting pitch
   - Providing information on corrective action required
+- Preliminary testing showed that the program works very well for veena and violin tuning

 # Challenges:
 - [SOLVED] The execution time (on average) is 3~4 seconds for 1s of audio input.
 This would make real time implementation difficult